Language selection

 Penalties for violations may apply.

-Human-powered vessels (kayaks, canoes, stand up paddle boards, etc.) may transit directly through a 20 m corridor along the shoreline of the Pender and Saturna Island ISZs.
+Human-powered vessels (kayaks, canoes, stand up paddle boards, etc.) may transit directly through a 20 m corridor along the shoreline of the Pender and Saturna Island VRZs.

 Penalties for violations may apply.

-No recreational and commercial salmon fishing in the area-based fishery closures in the Strait of Juan de Fuca, Swiftsure Bank, the Gulf Islands and the mouth of the Fraser River.
+No recreational and commercial salmon fishing in the area-based fishery closures in the Juan de Fuca Strait, Swiftsure Bank, the Gulf Islands and the mouth of the Fraser River.

 *See reverse for details